JD/MPP: Juris Doctor & Master of Public Policy

 The joint JD/MPP degree program lets you integrate advanced policy studies and a law school education in a structure that is compatible with part-time as well as full-time study.

 Classes are held during the day and evening hours.
-The schedule for a full-time student, after the first year of full-time law study, would comprise 3 JD courses during the day, and 2 MPP courses during the evening, a course load of 15 credits sequenced so that the student moves through the curriculum expeditiously.
+The schedule for a full-time student, after the first year of full-time law study, would comprise of 3 JD courses during the day and 2 online MPP courses, a course load of 15 credits sequenced so that the student moves through the curriculum expeditiously.

-Both degrees may be completed full-time in approximately 3½ calendar years.
-A part-time student typically completes both degrees in 5 years with summer study and must complete both degrees within 7 years.
+Both degrees may be completed full-time in 4 calendar years, and may be accelerated by taking summer courses.
+A part-time student typically completes both degrees in 5 years with summer study.
+Students must complete both degrees within 7 years.